Lartu/ldpl-ncurses/README.md

 ```

 before the `data` and `procedure` sections of your source file.
 The library is
 ready to be used.

-In order to build agains this library, you must have the **libncurses dev** package installed on your system.
-For example, if you are using Debian Linux or Ubuntu Linux (or any other distribution that uses the **apt** package manager), you may install it by running `apt install libncurses-dev`.
+In order to build against this library, you must have the **libncurses dev** package installed on your system.
+If you are using Debian Linux or Ubuntu Linux (or any other distribution that uses the **apt** package manager), you may install it by running `apt install libncurses-dev`.
+Users using other distributions or operating systems should install the package in the ways required by their respective systems.
+This package is just required to *develop* applications using this library, not to *use* said applications.

 ## 📚 Documentation